nv-morpheus/Morpheus/docs/source/extra_info/glossary.md

 <!-- Please keep these sorted alphabetically -->
 ## MLflow Triton Plugin
-Docker container published on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/containers/mlflow-triton-plugin), allowing the deployment of models in [MLflow](https://mlflow.org/) to [Triton Inference Server](#triton-inference-server).
-This is also available as a [Helm Chart](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-mlflow).
+A Docker container, allowing the deployment of models in [MLflow](https://mlflow.org/) to [Triton Inference Server](#triton-inference-server).
+Information on building this container is available in the [`models/mlflow/README.md`](https://github.com/nv-morpheus/Morpheus/blob/branch-25.02/models/mlflow/README.md) document.

 ## module
 A Morpheus module is a type of work unit that can be utilized in the Morpheus stage and can be registered to a MRC segment module registry.
 Modules are beneficial when there is a possibility for the work-unit to be reused.

-## Morpheus AI Engine
-A Helm Chart for deploying the infrastructure of Morpheus.
-It includes the [Triton Inference Server](#triton-inference-server), Kafka, and Zookeeper.
-Refer to [https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-ai-engine](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-ai-engine).

-## Morpheus SDK CLI
-A Helm Chart that deploys the Morpheus container.
-Refer to [https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-sdk-client](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/helm-charts/morpheus-sdk-client)

-## `morpheus-sdk-client`
-Another name for the [Morpheus SDK CLI](#morpheus-sdk-cli) Helm Chart.

 ## MRC
 [Morpheus Runtime Core (MRC)](https://github.com/nv-morpheus/MRC).
 Pipelines in MRC are low level representations of Morpheus [pipelines](#pipeline).